 During a recent incident, I received ASU Alert messages but they were short and did not contain a lot of information.
 Why?
 Is there somewhere I can go to find more information?

 Space is limited in texts.
 When there is more information to share about a situation, the ASU community can call the emergency hotline at 480.727.9911 or 877.278.2785.
-Depending on the situation, additional messaging options that might be utilized are: door-to-door notifications and public address systems used by first responders; the ASU home page; My ASU pages; reverse 911; freeway electronic billboards; digital bulletin boards; media; and ASU Facebook and Twitter accounts.
+Depending on the situation, additional messaging options that might be utilized are: door-to-door notifications and public address systems used by first responders; the ASU home page; My ASU pages; freeway electronic billboards; digital bulletin boards; media; and ASU Facebook and Twitter accounts.

 Shouldn’t I call the ASU Police Department when I want to find out more information about an emergency?